kubernetes/website/content/en/docs/tasks/debug/debug-cluster/windows.md

    {{< note >}}
-   If using containerd as your container runtime the pause image is specified in the `plugins.plugins.cri.sandbox_image` field of the of config.toml configration file.
+   If using containerd as your container runtime the pause image is specified in the `plugins.plugins.cri.sandbox_image` field of the of config.toml configuration file.
    {{< /note >}}

 1. My pods show status as `ErrImgPull` or `ImagePullBackOff`